apache/whimsy/README.md

     and returns the results as HTML.
 This approach excels at testing a React component.

+  * [spec/client_spec.rb](spec/client_spec.rb) takes this a bit further to do a client side unit test.
+Instance variables set in tests are passed to the React server, and arbitrary JavaScript code can be executed using this data.
+Output is in the form of XHTML-style tags which is then matched against CSS (or xpath) expressions.

-  * For complete end to end testing, [spec/navigate_spec.rb](spec/navigate_spec.rb) actually tests functions with a real (albeit headless) browser.
+  * For complete end to end testing, [spec/navigate_spec.rb](spec/navigate_spec.rb) actually tests functions with a real (albeit headless) webkit browser.
 This test verifies that the back button actually works (verifying the browser `history` API calls were made correctly).